metabase/metabase/docs/users-guide/13-sql-parameters.md

 ## Field filter syntax

-The syntax for Field Filters differs from a Text, Number, or Date SQL variable.
+The syntax for Field Filters differs from a Text, Number, or Date variable.

 ```
 SELECT count(*)